MartinTomis/Cloning/README.md

 ####2.
 Attempts to reduce overfitting in the model

-I tried architecture with a dropout layer (0.5 rate), but the model did not perform well, so I commented out the layer (line 97).
+I included one dropout layer between the convolutional layer with 5x5 filter and the one with 3x3 filter.

 To assess potential overfitting, I relied on analyzing the MSE from the training sets and the validation sets.
-While the rate at the validation set is slightly larger, the difference is not particularly large (in other models/datasets I tried, the validation MSE was usually 50% to 100%).
+Without the dropout layer, the validation MSE error was usually higher than the learning error.
+In some models I tried, the validation MSE was usually 50% to 100% above the training error.

+With the dropout rate, the ).
 I conclude that overfitting is not a substantial problem

 ####3.
 Model parameter tuning